Dustyroom/flat-kit-doc/index.md

 If you are working in a Universal Rendering Pipeline (URP) project, the post processing components you used to put on the camera in the old Built-In RP ('Standard', '3D' project) — they are called 'Renderer Features' in URP and can be found in the settings of the Forward Renderer.

-Please, make sure that you installed Flat Kit properly as described [in this manual above](https://flatkit.dustyroom.com/#2-quick-start-beginning-to-work-with-flat-kit).
+Please make sure that you installed Flat Kit properly as described [in this manual above](https://flatkit.dustyroom.com/#2-quick-start-beginning-to-work-with-flat-kit).

 Particularly, to make Universal RP generate post-effects (aka Renderer Features), please pay attention to the steps 5 and 6 in [the guide in the manual](https://flatkit.dustyroom.com/#2-quick-start-beginning-to-work-with-flat-kit).
 In short, you'll need to set **[Flat Kit] Example Settings URP file** in **Graphics panel** (Edit ▶︎ Project Settings ▶︎ Graphics panel) and in **Quality panel** (Edit ▶︎ Project Settings ▶︎ Quality panel).